lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 **Introduction:**
 This tutorial demonstrates how to use the Simple Image Access (SIA) service to retrieve DP0.2 images and perform simple manipulation steps.
-Specifically it retrieves all "calexps" (Processed Visit Images) for a containing specific location on the sky during the desired range of observation epochs.
+Specifically it retrieves all "calexps" (Processed Visit Images) containing specific location on the sky during the desired range of observation epochs.

 **1. Execute an image query.**
 Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the ``SIAv2 Searches".